 CNF hosts an annual workshop to bring child neurology focused organizations together to learn about building peer support programs and networking to learn best practices.

-In 2020, CNF will produce multiple easily digestible webinars that directly address the community’s needs for education.
+CNF is producing multiple easily digestible webinars that directly address the community’s needs for education.
 They will be designed to promote dialogue in the community and move all organizations forward towards providing the best support possible to families.

 An indispensable way for CNF to support the child neurology community is for us to bring everyone together to share their experiences and learn from each other.
 Based on feedback from our 2019 Peer Support Best Practices Workshop, in 2020 we have established a closed Facebook group for advocacy organizations to join to have discussions with each other and share resources.
 Networking and coming together to raise each other up is one of the strongest tools we can use to help children and families impacted by a neurologic condition.
 At this time, this is a private, closed Facebook group for those who have previously done peer support training with the Child Neurology Foundation.